-Site Owners are able to create both Content Editor and Content Contributor user accounts on their sites.
+Site Owners can create Content Editor user accounts on their managed sites.

 Please refer to the Users and Roles page for detailed functional descriptions of each role.

 To add a user to a site on Masonry, use the top Admin toolbar.
 Navigate to Manage > People > Add a New User

 On the following screen, fill in the form with the following values.

 - Email Address: Fill in the user's Mason email address (firstname.lastname@example.org)

 - Check the box that says "Allow User to Login via CAS"

 - CAS Username: Enter the user's Mason username/NetID.
 This will be the first part of their email address (NOT the entire email address).

 - Double check the accuracy and spelling of the CAS username and the email address!
 These two fields are what allow the user to login with their Mason credentials, and must be accurate!